awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 # Troubleshooting

+This document enumerates a few examples of common error messages, what they mean, and how to resolve them.

-Mountpoint for Amazon S3 is optimized for applications that need high read throughput to large objects, potentially from many clients at once, and to write new objects sequentially from a single client at a time.
+Mountpoint is optimized for applications that need high read throughput to large objects, potentially from many clients at once, and to write new objects sequentially from a single client at a time.
 To achieve this, Mountpoint does not implement all the features of a POSIX file system that may affect compatibility with your application.

-This documentation enumerates some examples of what error messages may look like when trying to perform unsupported operations.
-Please also take a look at Mountpoint's [semantics documentation](../doc/SEMANTICS.md) for more more detailed information on the decisions and tradeoffs made.
-This troubleshooting page is based on release Mountpoint-s3 v1.4.0 .Versions earlier to that might not have same error logging.
+For more detailed information, please refer to Mountpoint's [semantics documentation](../doc/SEMANTICS.md).
+This document aims to capture errors from the latest versions of Mountpoint.
+If you are using an older version of Mountpoint, please refer to older versions of this document.

-## Random Write
+## Random writes

 Mountpoint supports writing to a file sequentially.
-Random writes, or 'out-of-order' writes, will return an error to FUSE, which may appear in applications with the error message "Invalid argument".
+Random writes, or 'out-of-order' writes, will return an error to FUSE which may appear in applications with the error message "Invalid argument".
 For example, the following code seeks one byte into the file and writes a single byte using `dd`.

 ```